Hosts file is basically simple plain-text file which contains a list of host names and their corresponding IP addresses.

 Editing your hosts file overrides the DNS entries for any domain by resolving that domain to the IP address of your choice, this change only affects the computer you are making the change on which makes it very useful for testing websites, for example when performing a migration.

-Editing your hosts file on Window 8, 8.1 and 10
+Here are the steps to Editing your hosts file on Window 8, 8.1 and 10

 - From your start menu locate notepad, right click and select Run as administrator (You may be asked to enter your administrator password at this point)